-A school that is not identified for CSI, but has one or more underperforming subgroup(s) (any subgroup with a Federal Index at or below 40 percent), is identified for Targeted Support & Improvement (TSI).
+A school not identified for CSI or TSI but has one or more subgroups with a Federal Index below 41% is identified for Additional Targeted Support and Improvement (ATSI).

-The Florida Department of Education will provide tiered support to school districts to reduce the achievement gap by increasing student achievement in CSI and TSI schools.
+The Florida Department of Education will provide tiered support to school districts to reduce the achievement gap by increasing student achievement in schools identified for CSI, TSI and ATSI.

 DATA BELOW ARE PROVIDED FOR INFORMATIONAL PURPOSES ONLY

 Any school that was identified for Comprehensive or Targeted Support and Improvement in the 2019-20 school year maintained that identification status and continued to receive support and interventions in the 2021-22 school year.
 In April 2021, the U.S. Department of Education approved Florida's amended waiver request to keep the same school identifications for 2020-21 as determined in 2018-19 due to the COVID-19 pandemic.
 USED Approved ESSA Amended Waiver (PDF)

 Data Masking: Data are suppressed when the total number of students within a subgroup (across all categories) is less than 10 and is noted by an asterisk (*).